The minimal volume of simplices containing a convex body

-It is important to stand out that the estimate above, up to the absolute $d>0$ constant, cannot be improved.
-Indeed, we show in Example~\ref{ejemplo bola} that if $K = B^n_2$, the Euclidean unit ball, then the minimal volume simplex $S_{min}(K)$ containing $K$ is the regular simplex circumscribing it (see Figure~\ref{simplex y bola}); and therefore
+The estimate \eqref{boundsimplex} above, up to the absolute constant $d>0$, cannot be improved.
+Indeed, we show in Example~\ref{ejemplo bola} that if $K = B^n_2$, the Euclidean unit ball, then the regular simplex circumscribing it (see Figure~\ref{simplex y bola}) is a minimal volume simplex that contains $K$; and therefore

 for some positive constant $\widetilde{d}>0$.